joshtynjala/feathersui-starling-weather/README.md

 Additionally, you will need a [Yahoo!
 GeoPlanet API key](http://developer.yahoo.com/geo/geoplanet/).
 Pass in this API key by defining a conditional constant named `CONFIG::API_KEY`.
 If you are compiling with an IDE, conditional constants are usually defined somewhere in your project's settings.
 On the command line, you may use the `-define` compiler argument:

 	-define+=CONFIG::API_KEY,'your yahoo api key'

+To run the app without calling any external APIs, you can set the value of `CONFIG::API_KEY` to `'mock'` and the app will run with mock data:

+	-define+=CONFIG::API_KEY,'mock'